 As the school year wraps up and you bring in more wraparound care for older children, you’re probably planning out activities for the summer.
 As you do your planning, try to get as many outdoor activities in your curriculum as possible.

-Outdoor activities have many benefits to both children and teachers, and in many parts of the U.S., this is the only practical time of the year to get your classroom outside.
+Outdoor activities for preschoolers have many benefits to both children and teachers.
+And in many parts of the U.S., this is the only practical time of the year to get your classroom outside regularly.

 Outside, the swing set can be a castle and classmates can be royalty.
 Children learn well through active play and the outdoors are ideal for active play.
 They can explore new territory and learn to play together well with others through using their imagination.
 You can help guide this learning by creating scavenger hunts or encouraging different settings for imaginative play.

 Getting children outdoors from a young age can help instill in them a lifelong love of activity.
 Teach a lesson on how the body uses food for fuel to play and then let the children experience this firsthand.
 You can teach about the food groups and how important healthy food is and then have a picnic to reinforce your lesson.

 Outdoor play encourages children to take risks and learn their abilities.
 Climbing, swinging, jumping and running all teach children what they are capable of, so they can grow and shape their own understanding of those abilities.

 Not only is the vitamin D you get from the sun while outdoors good for you, but just being outside has been proven to lower stress levels.
 This can help make the day go by faster as you enjoy some time outside.

 It also provides the chance for you to interact with other teachers as your classrooms come together for outdoor play.
 This shared camaraderie can be great for lowering stress as well.

 Going outside provides new opportunities for what and how you teach.
 By going outside, children can move more easily, which provides teachers new and different activities.
 To find more classroom activities for the indoors and outdoors, check out the iCare Software Facebook page.